AdobeXD/plugin-samples/reference/core/apis.md

 ## XD-specific APIs

 Most XD APIs are accessed by loading a module via `require()`, but some are passed directly to your plugin's handler functions.
+See the [XD specific APIs page](../xd-index.md) for a full list of modules.
+Below are some examples of modules available via the API:

 * [selection](../selection.md) - Indicates the selected nodes and related context
     * This object is passed as an argument to your command handler function (see above)